superMDguy/steps/README.md

 # `steps`
-There are a few approaches to dealing with projects that need reproducable steps:
+There are a few approaches to dealing with projects that need reproducible steps:

 * You can put each step in a separate folder or branch.
 That makes it difficult to make a change to earlier steps, since you have to manually apply the same change to each other step.
 * You can have each step be a commit.
 That requires rewriting commits if you want to change earlier steps.